Write data to BigQuery from Google Analytics 4

 Here we will cover several significant advantages, particularly for businesses and analysts who require more advanced data handling and analysis capabilities:

-1. Access raw, event-level data, which allows for more detailed and customized analysis compared to the aggregated data presented in GA4.
+1. Access raw, event-level data collected from the website that is unsampled and available in full, giving you all the information needed for more detailed and customized analysis compared to the aggregated data presented in GA4.

 2. BigQuery allows you to write and execute SQL queries on your GA4 data.
 This allows you to perform complex analyses, such as joining multiple datasets, filtering, aggregating, and performing calculations that go beyond the default reports available in GA4.